RxSwiftCommunity/RxGRDB/README.md

     })
 ```

-If you set `synchronizedStart` to true (the default value), the first element will be emitted synchronously.
+If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.

 Other elements are emitted on `resultQueue`, which defaults to `DispatchQueue.main`.